 Personal Protective Equipment (PPE)

-The primary methods for preventing employee exposure to hazardous materials are engineering and administrative controls (Section 10 of the Chemical Hygiene Plan).
+The primary methods for preventing employee exposure to hazardous materials are engineering and administrative controls (Section 10 of the Chemical Hygiene Plan (PDF)).
 Where these control methods are not appropriate or sufficient to control the hazard, personal protective equipment (PPE) is required.